 Here are some keys note with highlight info that will be useful for you before entering the local market:

 Foreign investment in Vietnam types

 1. 100% Foreign-owned entity: The minimum shareholder is one, but no more than 50.
 Foreign-owned entity can export and conduct domestic sales.

-2. Joint Venture entity: With majority foreign-owned capital (51%), it requires at least 2 shareholders.
+2. Joint Venture entity: With the majority of foreign-owned capital (51%), it requires at least 2 shareholders.
 The foreign investor could hold up to 99% shares.

 3. Contractual Arrangement: This form of investment does not set up a new legal entity.
 The investors in a Business Cooperation Contract (BCC) share the revenues and/or products arising from a BCC.
 It is a cooperation agreement between foreign investors and at least one Vietnamese partner in order to carry out specific business activities.

-1. Minimum Registered Capital: There is no requirements on foreign investment amount and registered capital in Vietnam.
-But registered capital can not less than 30% of total investment amount.
+1. Minimum Registered Capital: There are no requirements on foreign investment in Vietnam amount and registered capital in Vietnam.
+But registered capital can not less than 30% of the total investment amount.
 The registered capital of encouraged / large investment project can be reduced to 20%.
 It is suggested that the minimum registered capital should be no less than USD100,000.

-Foreign investors (company / individual) can adopt one among following three structures when setting up company / factory in Vietnam:
+Foreign investors (company/individual) can adopt one among the following three structures when setting up company/factory in Vietnam: